Wythenshawe MVP (Maternity Voices Partnership) is a new feedback forum for expectant and new parents receiving care from Wythenshawe hospital.

 Our maternity unit

 Wythenshawe hospital, formerly known as University Hospital South Manchester and now known as St. Mary’s @Wythenshawe, provides maternity care to expectant parents in and around Manchester and Trafford.
 The hospital is managed by Manchester University NHS Foundation Trust.

-Wythenshawe hospital is the home of the Manchester Birth Centre which offers midwifery-led care.
+It is the home of the Manchester Birth Centre which offers midwifery-led care.
 There is also an obstetric unit, also known as a labour ward or delivery suite, for women and babies who may some need extra care because they have a higher chance of complications.
-There is also a neonatal unit for babies who need extra care after birth.
+In addition there is a neonatal unit for babies who need extra care after birth.
 Wythenshawe community midwives provide antenatal and postnatal care in the community as well as attending homebirths.